Cinematography in healthcare: Cancer survivorship films

 When a person is diagnosed with cancer, treatment is often the focus of discussion among patients, health care providers and family.
 However, the next phase of care, cancer survivorship, is much less discussed.
-The 2005 Institute of Medicine (IOM) report “From Cancer Patient to Cancer Survivor: Lost in Transition” raised the awareness of the issue.
-Survivors of cancer face unique challenges, while health care providers do not always have the time, resource and training to provide counseling and assistance.
+The 2005 Institute of Medicine (IOM) report “From Cancer Patient to Cancer Survivor: Lost in Transition” raised awareness of the issue.
+Survivors of cancer face unique challenges, while health care providers do not always have the time, resources and training to provide counseling and assistance.

-A 2005 randomized controlled study, Moving Beyond Cancer Trial, showed that a peer-modeling video as a psychoeducation tool is more effective than print materials in recovery of energy/vitality in post-treatment breast cancer patients.
+A 2005 randomized controlled study, Moving Beyond Cancer Trial, showed that a peer-modeling video as a psychoeducation tool is more effective than print materials in the recovery of energy/vitality in post-treatment breast cancer patients.
 This 23-minute film, now available on the National Cancer Institute website, addressed re-entry challenges in four life domains: physical health, emotional well-being, interpersonal relations, and life perspectives.
-Designed to promote adaptive peer modeling, the film observes four breast cancer survivors as they describe their experience in each of the four domains, as well as active coping skills they used to meet associated challenges.
+Designed to promote adaptive peer modeling, the film observes four breast cancer survivors as they describe their experience in each of the four domains, as well as the active coping skills they used to meet associated challenges.
 The film also includes commentary by an oncologist expert in breast cancer on the re-entry experience and on active methods for approaching problems during re-entry.